German Wirehaired Pointer

 At first, these dogs were bred simply to keep up with the demand for hunting dogs, but eventually, it transformed into needing a bird dog who could do it all—run through brush, swim through water, stalk through tall grass and more.
 And because of that, the German Wirehaired Pointer needed a standout feature.
 Enter their low-maintenance, wiry coat that protects them against the brush and the elements.

 Thinking about adding a German Wirehaired Pointer to your family?
-You can find reputable breeders on the American Kennel Club’s website, where the average German Wirehaired Pointer costs between $800 and $1,200.
+You can find reputable breeders on the AKC’s website, where the average German Wirehaired Pointer costs $800-$1,200.
 For that price, you’ll likely get a dog who’s been screened for health and temperament issues and may come with pedigree papers.
 You can also reach out to German Wirehaired Pointer rescue organizations or keep an eye out for the breed at your local animal shelter to adopt a pup.
+You can also search Chewy’s database of adoptable dogs in your area.

 FAQs